 My skin has come a long way in the past few months, but it still has a long way to go.
 For the most part, I am now dealing with scarring and some minor breakouts here and there.

 Parasite cleansing for acne and other purposes will definitely be a part of my regular holistic healing in the future.
 For now, I think I solved the bulk of the problem.
 I plan to do 1-2 full cleanses per year to kill any eggs or other bugs that make a home inside of me from water or contaminated food.
-For now, I’m still supporting my liver, healing my gut naturally through probiotics and supplements like l-glutamine and regular colon hydrotherapy (I cannot speak more highly about this incredible therapy).
+For now, I’m still seed cycling, supporting my liver, healing my gut naturally through probiotics and supplements like l-glutamine and regular colon hydrotherapy (I cannot speak more highly about this incredible therapy).
 You can read more about my top tips for clear skin here.